Literary Arts Foundations

 By the end of the program, you will have learned close reading practices and how to build arguable claims about literary texts.
 You will develop “beyond beginning” skills in library research, research question development, and appropriate use of sources, which will complement the development of formal writing skills that meet a variety of purposes.
-Creative writing assignments will push you to heighten your awareness of the craft and of your own creative process and will also enable you to better understand the work of others.
+Creative writing assignments, peer critique, and workshops will push you to heighten your awareness of the craft and of your own creative process and will also enable you to better understand the work of others.

 Literary Arts Foundations is an annually repeating program for students interested in building an emphasis in Literary Arts and includes creative writing practice, skill-building in close reading and literary analysis, and discussion of major concepts in literary thought and history that have special relevance to writers.
-While the syllabus changes each year, Literary Arts Foundations programs are specifically designed to be preparatory for Advanced, Capstone, and other upper division programs in creative writing and literary study.
-Find more information about Fall 2018 Literary Arts Foundations at http://blogs.evergreen.edu/hendrics/ .
-Other programs in 2018-19 include similar foundational experiences, for instance: Unmasking the Material World, The German Program, Dangerous Readings, Writing the Wild West, and Combinatory Play.
+This program is preparatory for Intermediate, Advanced, Capstone, and other upper division programs in creative writing and literary study.